nickleomartin/sentiment_api/README.md

 # sentiment_api
-Sentiment analysis REST API using Django and Keras

 Implements a Bidirectional LSTM that utilises word and character embeddings to classify sentiment as positive or negative.
+Exposes a trained model via a REST API using Django.

 Getting Setup
 -------------